MikeLBook/AoC2024/README.md

 ## Advent of Code 2024

-Writing the JS solutions in terminal only (tmux and neovim w/out an LSP).
+Writing the JS solutions in terminal only as a means to practice more with tmux and neovim.
-AoC is always a good excuse to branch out.
-Kotlin solutions are written sensibly in IntelliJ.

 ### Day 1
 [JavaScript](https://github.com/MikeLBook/AoC2024/blob/main/node/day01/index.js) |